Costco vs Walmart: Which Actually Saves You More Money?

 - Everyday essentials

-This hybrid strategy can reduce grocery spending by 10–20% per year.
+This hybrid strategy can reduce grocery spending by 10–20% annually for some households.

 Final Verdict